 - November 29: second round interviews completed; applicants will be notified of final decision by December 6

-Note: While this program has a rolling admissions calendar, we strongly recommend that candidates complete and submit their application no later than December 1, 2013.
-This program will be filled on a first-come, first-served basis, and full and partial scholarships will be awarded in the same manner.
-The spring 2014 inaugural class will be kept intentionally small with approximately 40 students.
+**The Spring 2014 inaugural class will be kept intentionally small, with fewer than 40 students.
+While this program has a rolling admissions calendar, we expect the class to be closed by the end of February 2014.
+This program will be filled on a first-come, first-serve basis, and full and partial scholarships will be automatically awarded in the same manner.**

 - January 1: initial read of all November & December applicants